voyagerx3/MCDWT/docs/MCDWT.rst

 were *normal* images.
 However, as a consecuence of image pyramids representations are not critically sampled, they need more memory than DWT ones and this is a drawback when compressing.
-Luckily, its easy to convert a Laplacian pyramid representation into a DWT representation, and viceversa.
-For this reason, even if we use the DWT to encode our images, we can suppose at any moment that we are working with the pyramid of those images.
+Luckily, its easy to convert a Laplacian pyramid representation into a 2D-DWT representation, and viceversa.
+For this reason, even if we use the 2D-DWT to encode our images, we can suppose at any moment that we are working with the pyramid of those images.

 .. _Gaussian and Laplacian pyramids: https://en.wikipedia.org/wiki/Pyramid_(image_processing)

-DWT is used, for example, in `the JPEG2000 image and video compression standard <https://en.wikipedia.org/wiki/JPEG_2000>`_.
-Notice that only the spatial redundancy is exploited.
+2D-DWT is used, for example, in `the JPEG2000 image and video compression standard
+<https://en.wikipedia.org/wiki/JPEG_2000>`_.
+Notice that only the
+spatial redundancy is exploited.
 All the temporal redundancy is still in the video.

 Input
 *****